stephanedorotich/UCalgary-CPSC457-Teaching/3-SystemCalls/README.md

 Learn how to open and write to a file using system calls ```read``` and ```write```.

-# System Calls

-*Q*: What are system calls?

-*A*: System calls are how programs request services from the kernel.

-## User Mode vs. Kernel Mode
+# Part 1: Kernel Mode vs. User Mode

 Operating Systems can be abstracted into two distinct modes: